Five Low Fire Base Clear Glazes: What is the Best Strategy?

 Replace talc with a nepheline syenite:dolomite mix in low fire white clay bodies

-If you are doing low temperature earthen ware, especially for functional pottery, then start with a good transparent base clear recipe.
-Read about all of these and choose.
+If you are doing low temperature earthenware, especially for functional pottery, then start with a good base transparent base clear recipe.
+Then adjust it.

 Project Name